Quasinormal spectra of a wormhole family: overtone features and a parameter-controlled redshift: Inferences drawn from the QNM spectra: emphasis on overtones

 In the ringdown waveforms, we have represented the actual time-domain (obtained using the procedures mentioned in \ref{Prony}) wave as the blue points, the fundamental mode as green lines and the resultant wave of the fundamental and overtones ($\omega$ and amplitudes computed using the Prony fit) as the magenta lines (Figs. \ref{fig:2figsB},\ref{fig:8figsB}).
 For both cases, the magenta lines better fit the time domain than only the fundamental mode.
 However, the difference between the green and magenta lines is only noticeable for the first few cycles, as the overtones have higher imaginary parts and decay faster.
-While the inclusion of overtones makes minimal improvement in the fitting for the $n=2$ case, the effect is more significant for the $n=8$ case.
-This is because for the $n=8$ case, we could find more overtones, and these overtones have amplitudes comparable to the fundamental mode, whereas, in the $n=2$ case, the amplitudes of the overtones are significantly lower than the fundamental mode.
+While the inclusion of overtones makes little improvement in the fitting for the $n=2$ case, the effect is more significant for the $n=8$ case.
+This is because for the $n=8$ case, we could find more overtones, and these overtones have amplitudes comparable to the fundamental mode, whereas, in the $n=2$ case, the amplitudes of the overtones are significantly lower than the fundamental mode (here the fundamental mode fits well from the second cycle) .
 For $n=4,6$ cases, we computed $2-3$ overtones and their corresponding amplitudes using the Prony fit, and similar to the $n=8$ case, we observe that inclusion of the overtones significantly improves the fit at early times.
 For all the geometries (i.e. different $n$), the more overtones we could get (up to $p=4$), the better we were able to model the time-domain signal, indicating that obtaining more overtones may result in a better fit of the time-domain profile.
-However, we need to be cautious not to overfit our results by incorporating an excessive number of overtones. \\ One would expect the amplitudes of the modes to depend on our initial value of $\psi$ but not on which part of the time domain we are fitting.
-However, for the generalised Bronnikov--Ellis wormhole, only the amplitudes associated with the fundamental modes and 2nd overtones (to some extent) are time-independent.
-For almost all the other $\omega_{QNM}$, if we change the initial time of the fitting, the corresponding amplitudes remain stable up to some fitting domain, but beyond it, they begin to vary. \\
+However, we need to be cautious not to overfit our results by incorporating an excessive number of overtones.